 My special recommendations for adult ESL Beginners:

-When you are ready for some adult reading, you might enjoy short articles from Reader’s Digest or another magazine in a (non-academic) field that interests you.
+When you are ready for some adult reading, you might enjoy short articles.
+Try the Reader’s Digest or another magazine in a (non-academic) field that interests you.
 These will be harder to read, but short.

 Try to guess the meaning from context so you won’t need to look up so many words.
 (See Improve Reading Skills.)

-The Online Reading page has some useful suggestions for beginners, especially if you want to try reading the news in English.
+The Online Reading page has some useful suggestions for beginners.
+See its sources for simple news in English.

-Later, westerns and romance novels are usually fairly easy, with limited vocabulary and a plot that is easy to follow.
+Later, westerns and romance novels are longer but often not difficult.
+They usually have a plot that is easy to follow and limited vocabulary.
 See Finding English Reading Materials for some ideas.

 Most importantly, find what you enjoy reading, and read a little every day!

-That (along with listening and speaking, of course) is one of the best ways to “graduate” from the Easy Reading ESL Beginners class to Intermediates-- and beyond.
+That's one of the best ways to “graduate” from the Easy Reading ESL Beginners class to Intermediate-- and beyond.